brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 1. **Find the Device IP Address:**
    - **Methods 1 & 2:** Check the console output after running the examples - the actual IP address will be displayed
-   - **Alternative methods:** Check your router's connected devices, use BrightAuthor:connected device discovery, or boot the player without an SD card to see network information
+   - **Alternative methods:** Check your router's connected devices or boot the player without an SD card to see network information

 2. **Access the Web Interface:**
-   - Open a web browser on a computer / laptop connected to the same network
+   - Open a web browser on a computer/laptop connected to the same network
    - Navigate to `https://<device-ip>/`; by default, the Diagnostic Web Server is enabled on port 80
-   - Enter the configured password when prompted
+   - Enter the configured password when prompted (default: "your_password_here" for all examples)

 ## Security Considerations